Groenendael Priory: History

-Duchess Jeanne of Brabant had allotted the forest land to the Priory and also to many other monasteries in the region.
+Duchess Jeanne of Brabant had allotted the forest land to the priory and also to many other monasteries in the region.
 In 1304, an old shooting lodge of Jean II was given to a hermit on condition that after he died, it would go to another religious person who was serving God.

-Following this, a community was established at the site around 1343 by three canons who had left St. Michael and St. Gudula Cathedral in Brussels seeking space outside the city, John of Ruysbroeck, Jan Hinckaert and Frank van Coudenberg, which on 13 March 1349 became formalised as a monastery of Augustinian canons.
+Following this, a community was established at the site around 1343 by three canons who had left the Church of St. Michael and St. Gudula (now Brussels' cathedral), seeking space outside the city, John of Ruysbroeck, Jan Hinckaert and Frank van Coudenberg, which on 13 March 1349 became formalised as a monastery of Augustinian canons.
 Coudenberg became the first provost and Ruysbroeck the first prior.
 Their association with the canonical order of St. Augustine was very loose, despite attempts by the Augustinian abbey of Abbey of St. Victor, Paris.
 Their revenue included selling wood, as well as bequests an legacies.
-(It is possible that the cause of Ruysbroeck's leaving Brussels was that he was persecuted for his attack on a woman known as Bloemardinne who was propagating false tenets in Netherlands; he had countered it with his own set of pamphlets.)

-The monastery became famous during the late fourteenth century largely on account of Ruysbroeck's reputation as a spiritual guide and writer, with many people travelling to Groenendaal to visit him.
+The monastery became famous during the late 14th century, largely on account of Ruysbroeck's reputation as a spiritual guide and writer, with many people travelling to Groenendaal to visit him.
 After Ruysbroeck's death in 1381, his relics were preserved at the monastery.

-The importance of Groenendaal during the late fourteenth century was not just on account of the community that formed there, but also for the writings which resulted and had a large influence on later spiritual and mystical thought.
-This was particularly so in the case of the writings of Ruysbroeck.
-The work and thought of other members of the Groenendaal community, including Willem Jordaens (c1310-1372), who lived at Groenendaal from 1353 until his death, Jan van Leeuwen (c1310-1378), Godeverd van Wevele (c1320-1396) and Jan van Schoonhoven, has also been increasingly studied in recent years.
+The importance of Groenendaal at that time was not just on account of the community that formed there, but also for the writings which resulted and had a large influence on later spiritual and mystical thought.
+This was particularly so in the case of Ruysbroeck's writings.
+The work and thought of other members of the Groenendaal community, including Willem Jordaens (c.
+1310-1372), who lived at Groenendaal from 1353 until his death, Jan van Leeuwen (c.
+1310-1378), Godeverd van Wevele (c.
+1320-1396) and Jan van Schoonhoven, has also been increasingly studied in recent years.
 The works of these writers received some attention at the time, especially among Dutch readers.